FelSiq/nyata-random-forest-visualization/README.md

 ## Usage

 After both backend and frontend are running, you can use Nyata directly from your web browser ([http://localhost:4200](http://localhost:4200)).
-At first, you'll see an upload button asking for a `.pickle` file, which are Serialized Python Objections.
-The construction of this `.pickle` file is a bit specific, so a function from the backend, `nyata.create_pickle`, is available to create it for you after you given the required objects.
+At first, you'll see an upload button asking for a `.pickle` file (Serialized Python Objects).
+The specific construction of this `.pickle` file for Nyata is a bit specific, so a function from the backend, `nyata.create_pickle`, is available to create it for you after you give the required objects.

 The [visualization_example.ipynb](visualization_example.ipynb) jupyter notebook demonstrating the `nyata.create_pickle` usage is available in this repository, so you can easily check it out and reproduce with your forest model.